Youth in the NSW RFS

 Many NSW RFS brigades offer junior or cadet membership for young people aged from 12 years, however these opportunities vary from area to area depending on a brigade's capacity to supervise, mentor and develop junior members.
 This may mean some Rural Fire Brigades limit the number of young people in their brigade.
 Similarly, a Brigade may also raise their minimum age requirement so their programs are age appropriate.

-Enquire for more information about youth membership opportunities in your area.
+Find out more information about youth membership opportunities in your area here.

 Secondary Schools Cadet Program